weavedb/weavedb/docs/docs/sdk/indexes.md

 ---
 # Indexes

-Single field indexes are automatically generated, but multi field compound indexes need to be added by the DB admin before collections can be accessed with complex queries.
+Single-field indexes are automatically generated, but multi-field compound indexes need to be added by the DB admin before collections can be accessed with complex queries.

 add an index